hoachnt/YanghoScript/README.md

 -   Assignment of values to variables: `variable = value;`
 -   Arithmetic operations: `+, -, *, /`

+## Contributing

+Contributions are welcome!
+If you want to contribute:

+1. Fork the repository on GitHub.
+2. Clone it to your local machine.
+3. Create a new branch.
+4. Make changes and commit them.
+5. Submit a pull request.

+If you find any bugs or have suggestions for improvements, feel free to report them in the Issues section on GitHub.

 ## Important

 YanghoScript is in an early stage of development and may have some limitations and shortcomings.
-If you find any bugs or have suggestions for improvements, feel free to report them in the Issues section on GitHub.

 Don't forget that YanghoScript is a joke programming language.

 ## Contributors ✨